Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (j) all relevant documents pertaining to the substantiated report.

-14.3 The Office of the Pro Vice-Chancellor (Students) maintains a register summarising all deliberations, findings and decisions of student general misconduct made under these procedures for reporting purposes.
+14.3 The Office of the Academic Registrar and Director, Student Services maintains a register summarising all deliberations, findings and decisions of student general misconduct made under these procedures for reporting purposes.

 14.4 The Deputy Vice-Chancellor (Academic) reports to the Council annually, summarising the nature of the student misconduct and any decisions or findings made.